Hallett Peak Rock Climbing

 |GPS:||40.303, -105.686 Google Map · Climbing Area Map|

-Descent: from any route, the easiest descent requires hiking up the talus on top of the wall (but well shy of the hidden summit) until one reaches a steep, loose gully which bears NW.
-Head down it, bearing up and to your left 2/3 of the way down to avoid getting cliffed.
+The other descent is much looser, but is the best, or certainly the quickest choice for any route on the third buttress.
+From the top of the third buttress, descend to an obvious notch (marked by a cairn), and follow a steep, loose gully which bears NW.
+Head down it, taking the left fork 2/3 of the way down to avoid getting cliffed.
 Then walk back to the base of your route.
-It is potentially a very dangerous descent if others are in the gully.
+The loose rock is mostly just an annoyance but could be dangerous if others are in the gully above you.

 Within this subarea, you will find only the rock routes.

 For a quick link to Hallett mixed/ice routes